116davinder/aws-parameter-store-dr-solution/README.md

 ## Backup Solution
 * It will take backup of given comma separated SSM Paths only not there sub/child paths.
-* It will also create a temporary file to store all key-value pairs, example `/tmp/ssm_backup_xxxx.json` and Once upload to S3 is complete it will be auto cleaned up.
+* It will also create a temporary file to store all key-value pairs, example `/tmp/ssm_backup_xxxx.json` and Once upload to S3 is complete it will be auto cleaned.

 **Usage**
 ```bash